 Do you want to reduce waste in your home?
 Let’s start with why you should.
-Waste - in particular, single-use plastic - is everywhere.
+Waste is everywhere.
 It’s filling up our landfills, polluting our oceans, and harming wildlife and it can take several hundred years to break down.
 The good news is that much of the waste we generate can be avoided once we become aware of where it is coming from and, really, get creative to find ways to Refuse, Reduce, Reuse, Recycle, and Rot.
 Learn more about these 5 R’s of Waste to get started, and then, get green and dive into reducing waste in your home!

 Food waste can be broken up into unavoidable food waste (food that can’t be eaten like used coffee grounds, bones, and shells) and avoidable food waste (food that could have been eaten, like leftovers or food that has reached its best before date).
 A whopping 63% of food waste in the home is avoidable food waste!
 Learn how to reduce your food waste, your environmental footprint, and save your money by: